FALL 2019 FLAMENCO TOUR TO JEREZ

 What date should I plan to leave?

-Departure day is Monday, October 30.
-Our final organized meeting together is Sunday, October 29 in the evening.
-In less official speak, that “final meeting” entails going out to celebrate on our final night together!
+Departure day is November 9th.
+Our final organized meeting together is date October 8th in the evening.
+(In less official speak, that “final meeting” entails going out to celebrate on our final night together!)

 What if I have to arrive a day late or leave a day early?

 There can be some flexibility if you need it.

 The documentation required to travel to Spain varies according to your country of origin.
 Please visit this link for detailed information.
 If you are traveling to Spain from the United States, you can visit this link for further info.
 Please contact us if you have any questions about the requirements for entering Spain.

 How do I know if my passport is up-to-date?

 Please check the expiration date of your passport, and renew if necessary.
 Passports expiring within 6 months of your return date may disrupt travel, meaning that if your passport expires less than six months from your return date, you may not be allowed to board your plane for Spain.
 Visit this link for further info if you are traveling to Spain from the United States.
 If you will be traveling from another country, please visit this link.